mdn/dom-examples/web-speech-api/README.md

 [Run audio track recognition demo live](https://mdn.github.io/dom-examples/web-speech-api/audio-track-recognition/)

-Press the button to load an audio file, run speech recognition on it, and output a transcript of the speech in the audio file to the UI.
+Press the button to load an audio file, run speech recognition on it, and output a transcript of the audio to the UI.

 ## Speak easy synthesis demo